CllsPy/learn_ai/README.md

 ## Road Map (In Books)
 0. An Introduction to Statiscal Learning with Applications in R
-1. Machine Learning with PyTorch and Scikit-Learn: Develop machine learning and deep learning models with Python
+1. Machine Learning with PyTorch and Scikit-Learn: _Develop machine learning and deep learning models with Python_
+2. Natural Language Processing with Transformers: _Building Language Applications  with Hugging Face_
-2. Ian Goodfellow and Yoshua Bengio and Aaron Courville
+3. Ian Goodfellow and Yoshua Bengio and Aaron Courville
-3. Web Application Development with Streamlit
+4. Web Application Development with Streamlit

 ## References
   - [StanfordEDx](https://github.com/amaas/stanford_dl_ex)